nim65s/mihini-repo/doc/md/agent_connector_libraries/Airvantage_Lua_library.md

 connection will be done one hour after the device booted.
 However, if a periodic connection is due at 9:00, and a connection is forced at 8:59, the next connection will occur at 9:59 rather than at 9:00.
-This policy guaranties that data will not be buffered for more than 60*60 seconds before being sent to the server, and that no more than 60*60 seconds will pass between two connections.
+This policy guarantees that data will not be buffered for more than 60*60 seconds before being sent to the server, and that no more than 60*60 seconds will pass between two connections.
 (Connections not only allow data to be sent to the server, but also to receive data sent by it).